Tuesday, December 9, 2025

 Description: When WSMEs are integrated into value chains, they can scale operations, create jobs, and gain more stable sources of income.
 For companies, having a variety of suppliers helps insulate supply chains from risks while generating a greater return on procurement investments, contributing to more resilient and innovative supply ecosystems.
 However, women entrepreneurs are significantly underrepresented in value chains: women only win an estimated 1 percent of the procurement spend of large corporations, according to UN Women.
 Barriers include limited access to networks, market information, certification, and visibility to buyers.
 Corporations often do not track whether they source from women-owned businesses and struggle to identify procurement-ready women suppliers.
 In this context, supplier diversity programs and inclusive procurement policies are showing promise in overcoming these obstacles and expanding market access opportunities for WSMEs.

-Objective: The objective of this webinar is to showcase innovative programs and strategies to help women-owned and led businesses access corporate and public procurement opportunities.
-It will highlight how targeted interventions—such as performance-based incentives, procurement readiness training, and inclusive sourcing strategies—can address barriers and unlock market access for women entrepreneurs.
-Drawing on examples from Implementing Partners’ projects and recent evidence, including a We-Fi/IDB Invest case study on a gender-focused incentive model implemented with Grupo Elcatex in Honduras, the session will explore how corporates and ecosystem actors can strengthen supplier diversity, improve procurement systems, and foster more inclusive value chains that drive business growth and women’s economic empowerment.
+Objective: The objective of this webinar was to showcase innovative programs and strategies to help women-owned and led businesses access corporate and public procurement opportunities.
+It highlighted how targeted interventions—such as performance-based incentives, procurement readiness training, and inclusive sourcing strategies—can address barriers and unlock market access for women entrepreneurs.
+Drawing on examples from Implementing Partners’ projects and recent evidence, including a We-Fi/IDB Invest case study on a gender-focused incentive model implemented with Grupo Elcatex in Honduras, the session explored how corporates and ecosystem actors can strengthen supplier diversity, improve procurement systems, and foster more inclusive value chains that drive business growth and women’s economic empowerment.

 Isabel Berdeja Suarez, Senior Advisory Officer on the Gender and Social Inclusion team at IDB Invest